 Temporary Injunctions: Also referred to as an ex parte injunction, this court order is intended

-to provide a petitioner or other family members with immediate protection
+to provide a petitioner or other members of the family with immediate

-from an abuser.
-Upon filing a petition for protection against domestic
+protection from an abuser.
+Upon filing a petition for protection against

-violence, a clerk will give the petition to a judge who will decide if
+domestic violence, a clerk will give the petition to a judge who will

-there is an immediate and present danger of domestic violence.
+decide if there is an immediate danger of domestic violence.
+It will take

+effect as soon as the abuser is served with a copy of the order.
 It will

-take effect as soon as the abuser is served with a copy of the order.